-All eyes are on Tropical Storm Ian as we wait to find out which path this storm will take– which means now is the time to prepare just in case.
+All eyes are on Idalia as we wait to find out which path this storm will take– which means now is the time to prepare just in case.

 While many Tampa Bay families are making preparations now, having an emergency kit AND first-aid kit ready to go year-round is a must for any family.